 During the battle, the Fourth Company took extremely heavy casualties.
 Of the 58 men who took the field, just fourteen returned; read more about the Fourth Company’s fate here.
 With their retreat cut off, the company’s men faced the British in the desperate stand at the Old Stone House.
 Bowie and Butler were both killed, and many others were either killed or captured.
 As one of the men, Corporal William McMillan wrote, “My captain was killed, first lieutenant was killed, second lieutenant shot through the hand, two sergeants was killed; one in front of me…my bayonet was shot off my gun…My brother [Sergeant Samuel McMillan] and I and 50 or 60 of us was taken…”

 The Marylanders lost 256 men that day, killed or captured.
 Poor record-keeping means that we only know who some of those soldiers were.
-We have identified five who died at the battle: Bowie, Butler, Captain Edward Veazey, Sergeant William Sands (who we featured a few days ago), and Private Thomas Connor.
-We also know of seventy men who were captured.
+We have identified fourt who died at the battle: Bowie, Butler, Captain Edward Veazey, and Sergeant William Sands (who we featured a few days ago).
+We also know of seventy two men who were captured.
 For a full list see our Battle of Brooklyn Roll of Honor.

 The names of all the Maryland soldiers lost at the Battle of Brooklyn may never be learned, just as the final resting place of the Maryland 400 may remain a mystery.
 For today, however, Daniel Bowie’s will can serve as a reminder of all the Marylanders who died while holding back the British that day in New York.